brycewray/eleventy_solo_starter/src/about/index.md

 featured_image_caption: "Image: Dalamo; Pixabay"
 ---

-**Important**: Be sure to change the title setting for this page in the *singlepostherofit.11ty.js* template, to keep the "Other posts" box from appearing at the bottom of this page---since it uses the same layout as the posts.{.yellowBox}
+**Important**: Be sure to change the title setting for this page in the template, to keep the "Other posts" box from appearing at the bottom of this page---since it uses the same layout as the posts.

 This is for a few words about you.